ietf-teep/teep-in-cc/README.md

    implementation of specific network.
 The connection between network user and UA (Untrusted Application) or TA depends on the

-Yang, et al.            Expires 23 December 2022                [Page 4]
+Yang, et al.             Expires 4 February 2023                [Page 4]

-Internet-Draft   teep usecase for confidential computing       June 2022
+Internet-Draft   teep usecase for confidential computing     August 2022

    implementation of application.
 The connection between TAM, TEEP Broker and TEEP Agent refers to the TEEP protocol